|

 form, and access is time-consuming: you can order only three documents

 at a time, and may have to wait 40 minutes for them to be delivered.
-These two web pages introduce the topic of transportation,
+This web page introduces the topic of transportation, and provides useful pointers to tracing convicts through the National Archives.
+You'll also find here details of published sources on transported

 The following pages are specific to convicts transported